25 Travel GIFs and Cinemagraphs from Around the World

 South Africa was the first stop on a long trip that also included Botswana, Zimbabwe and Madagascar.
 Since a lot got squeezed into the trip, I was only in South Africa for two days.
 It's definitely on my list of places that I'd like to revisit someday.

 While I was conceptually excited to go on safari, I didn't understand the visceral excitement that happens when you see an animal in the wild.
 It's so thrilling.

 While in Zimbabwe, I was inspired by old photographs of the area displayed throughout the hotel I was staying in.
-When it came time to edit the videos I took of Victoria Falls, I wanted to emulate that same look.
+When it came time to edit the videos into cinemagraphs of Victoria Falls, I wanted to emulate that same look.

 Eli and I went on a road trip of the Pacific Northwest.
 Initially, we just intended to go from Seattle to Vancouver but we just kept going.
 Around Whistler, we realized that we should probably cool our jets and head back but we stopped at almost every waterfall sign.

-While I find myself drawn toward natural landscapes, I want the travel GIFs I make to also reflect the place I'm visiting.
+While I find myself drawn toward natural landscapes and create nature cinemagraphs, I want the travel GIFs I make to also reflect the place I'm visiting.
 It may have been a bit obvious to capture the bustle of New York City but I'm always amazed how the entire city feels like one giant public space.
 There's always someone out and about.
 I love how these New York cinemagraphs capture the constant energy of the city.

 Of all the places that I've visited, Turkey prompted the most concerned responses.
 It was lovely and felt perfectly safe and I'm glad that I got to experience it for myself.

 Madagascar WATERFALL CINEMAGRAPH